wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 battle field, that I will come back to eventually.

-The worst notable thing is that I start preventing to use `npm run dev:start` the automated rebuild on demand, which is actually made for assisting me.
+The worst notable thing is that I start preventing to use `npm run dev:start` the automated rebuild on demand, which I actually made for assisting me.
 Instead I went back to use `npm run start` which does one build and start the webserver to serve my site locally, and I stop and restart this script once I want to see my updates being built.